-- Intensively managing wheat can improve yield potential for Oklahoma farmers.
+Intensively managing wheat can improve yield potential for Oklahoma farmers and limit the production variability caused by weather.

 “Also, make applications when the crop needs them, not when it’s convenient.”